 In order to save money on your trip to Disneyland, be sure to book your hotels far in advance—and to perhaps consider visiting during the park's slower season between September and December.

 Disneyland Paris in Marne-la-Vallee, France: $2,813

 As you might imagine, the Parisian version of Disneyland is particularly glamorous, and it comes with quite a hefty price tag.
 A family of four can expect to spend $2,813 for a three-day stay.

-The Disneyland Explorers Hotel provides those on a budget a perfectly comfortable stay in a standard room at $551 for a three-night stay.
-But on top of that, a family of four can expect to pay a total of $982 for three-day passes.
+Hotel and admission cost: The Disneyland Explorers Hotel provides those on a budget a perfectly comfortable stay in a standard room at $551 for a three-night stay.
+On top of that, a family of four can expect to pay a total of $982 for three-day passes.